dornekci/comp-305-group-8-project/README.md

 ## Summary of the Final Algorithm:
-* It decreases the run time significantly.
-However, the accuracy also decreased.
-Still, it cannot execute test file 3 in desirable time.
+* Final algorithms selected as the 2nd one.
+While giving the accurate results, it also works for testfile1&2 in a shorter amount of time.
+Unfortunately, its complexity is too high for testfile 3.